arnstran/CHKP-AWS_ASG/README.md

 # CHKP-AWS_ASG
 Deploys a Check Point ASG using Terraform in North (inbound) hub.
+Deploys both external and internal load balancer.
-Deploys web servers in spoke.
+Deploys web servers in internal subnet.

 Needs:
 - terraform installed
     https://azurecitadel.com/prereqs/wsl/
-- an existing R80.20 Check Point Management prepared with autoprovision and policy for the ASG https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk112575
+- an existing R80.30 Check Point Management prepared with autoprovision and policy for the ASG https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk112575
 - AWS credentials in variable file or better as Environment Variables on the host Example added to the end of .bashrc on your host